-Audio function
+Audio Function

 This document provides a concise guide to operating the Linux audio system.
 We utilize a dual-architecture audio backend of ALSA and PulseAudio, offering a complete audio solution from the bottom layer to the application layer.
-On the hardware side, it fully supports external microphone input and external speaker amplification output, and integrates a standard 3.5mm audio interface, enabling full-duplex communication for headphone playback and microphone input.
-On the software side, the following audio configuration commands are provided to ensure perfect initial audio output.
+On the hardware side, the system fully supports external microphone input and external speaker amplification output, and integrates a standard 3.5mm audio interface, enabling full-duplex communication for headset playback and microphone input.
+On the software side, the essential audio configuration commands are provided to ensure perfect initial audio output.
 Through this document, you will learn how to use basic command-line tools to quickly complete daily operations such as audio device checks, recording and playback, and volume control, resolving most audio-related problems without delving into complex configurations.

 Quick Start